rohitdhawale07/Password-Generator/README.md

 - Password Generation:
 Clicking the "Click to generate Password" button triggers the generation of a random password based on the specified criteria.

-Clicking the "Click to generate Password" button triggers the generation of a random password based on the specified criteria.
 ## Usage
 - Password Length:
 Adjust the password length by entering a number in the input field labeled "What Should Be The Password Length."